banacorn/agda-mode-vscode/README.md

 - [ ] Themeable syntax highlighting
 - [ ] Settings and whatnot
 - [ ] [Unicode input not working in the input prompt](https://github.com/banacorn/agda-mode-vscode/issues/2) -->

-## Unicode Input

-Pretty much the same like on Emacs.
-Press backslash "\\" (after loaded the file) and you should see a keyboard in the panel, with key suggestions and symbol candidates.

 ## Commands